Logarithmic double ramification cycles: Introduction

 The essential idea is that the fan $\widetilde{\Sigma}_\Gamma$ determines, in \'etale local coordinates, the toric modifications near the boundary stratum associated to $\Gamma$.
 The compatibility of the subdivisions $\widetilde{\Sigma}_\Gamma$ with face maps ensures that these modifications glue to a global birational morphism.
 A detailed definition is given in Section \ref{sec:subdivisions}.
-We illustrate a subdivision of the stacky fan $\Sigma_{\oM_{1,2}}$ and the associated log modification, in Figure \ref{fig:M12logblowup}.
+We illustrate a subdivision of the cone stack $\Sigma_{\oM_{1,2}}$ and the associated log modification, in Figure \ref{fig:M12logblow-up}.

 There is an equivalence of categories between log modifications and the subdivisions of $\Sigma_{\oM_{g,n}}$.
-Under the equivalence, the blowup of $\oM_{g,n}$ along a normal closed stratum corresponds to the star subdivision along the barycenter of the corresponding cone.
+Under the equivalence, the blow-up of $\oM_{g,n}$ along a normal closed stratum corresponds to the star subdivision along the barycenter of the corresponding cone.
 The full iterated boundary blow-up of $\oM_{g,n}$, called the explosion in \cite[Section 5]{Molcho2021-Hodgebundle}, precisely corresponds to the full iterated star subdivision of $\Sigma_{\oM_{g,n}}$.
 It is however not straightforward in general to describe the log modification corresponding to a given subdivision in terms of more familiar algebro-geometric operations.